programs-forensic-engineering-990x358

 Programmatic Accreditation

 Programmatic accreditation is specific to an engineering program.
 The University of California, for example, has accreditation from the Accreditation Board for Engineering and Technology (ABET).
-Some of the other accreditation agencies for engineering schools include the Institute of Industrial Engineers (IIE); the National Society of Professional Engineers (NSPE); and the Society of Manufacturing Engineers (SME).
+Other accreditation agencies for engineering schools include the Institute of Industrial Engineers (IIE), the National Society of Professional Engineers (NSPE), and the Society of Manufacturing Engineers (SME).

 Institutional Accreditation